-- c.
-The importance of communication between teachers and parents/guardians on an ongoing basis through, at a minimum: - (1) Parent-teacher conferences in elementary schools, at least annually, during which the compact shall be discussed as it relates to the student's achievement - (2) Frequent reports to parents/guardians on their children's progress - (3) Reasonable access to staff, opportunities to volunteer and participate in their child's classroom, and observation of classroom activities - (4) Regular two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand - 7.
-Build the capacity of the school and parents/guardians for strong parent involvement by implementing the required activities described in item #2 in the section "District Strategies for Title I Schools" above Promote the effective involvement of parents/guardians and support a partnership among the school, parents/guardians, and the community to improve student achievement through the following actions: - a.
-Assist parents/guardians in understanding such topics as the challenging state academic content standards and academic achievement standards, state and local academic assessments, the requirements of Title I, and how to monitor a child's progress and work with educators to improve the achievement of their children
+- (4) Regular two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand - 7.
+Promote the effective involvement of parents/guardians and support a partnership among the school, parents/guardians, and the community to improve student achievement through the following actions: - a.
+Assist parents/guardians in understanding such topics as the state academic standards, state and local academic assessments, the requirements of Title I, and how to monitor a child's progress and work with educators to improve the achievement of their children

+'''

-(cf. 6011 - Academic Standards) (cf. 6162.5 - Student Assessment) (cf. 6162.51 - State Academic Achievement Tests)
+(cf. 6011 - Academic Standards)

+(cf. 6162.5 - Student Assessment)

+(cf. 6162.51 - State Academic Achievement Tests)

+'''